glg-public/gds-cc-screamer/README.md

 ### noDuplicateForwardHostHeaders

 - Each FORWARD_HOST_HEADERS value must be unique for a cluster config.
 Otherwise, AWS will throw errors about the duplicates and possibly leave your load balancer in a broken state.

+### JobsShouldUseBulkMail
+- jobs should prefer bulkmail-internal to email-internal

 ## Adding Checks